leraux/sonarqube-issue-api-exporter-java/README.md

 ###### v1.0.1.0
 Command line tool for exporting results of SonarQube Analysis into excel

+### Pre-requisite
+- Apache Maven to run from command-prompt/terminal

+### Tested on
+- sonarqube-6.7.6
+- sonar-scanner-3.3.0.1492

 ## How to use

 - Before running the tool make sure that SonarQube is running